 - The Federal Highway Trust Fund: The HTF is a dedicated federal fund with dedicated revenues held in trust for reimbursement of expenditures by the states for costs of eligible transportation projects, including highway projects. - Authorization: "Authorization" is the process by which Congress authorizes the expenditure of federal revenues on federal programs.
 For the Federal-Aid Highway Program, authorization historically has been provided on a multi-year basis.
 This, together with the availability of HTF revenues and future HTF collections permits states more certainty in planning long-term highway projects.
-The previous multi-year authorization, SAFETEA-LU (defined below) was enacted in August 2005 for the period from October 1, 2005 through September 30, 2009 and was subsequently extended to September 30, 2012. (see "Reauthorization History-SAFETEA-LU" below) The current multi-year authorization, MAP-21, originally became effective on October 1, 2012 and has been extended by the Highway and Transportation Funding Act of 2014 ("HTF Act of 2014"), enacted on August 8, 2014, which continues MAP-21 until May 31, 2015.
-See "Reauthorization History-MAP-21" below. - Apportionment: For each federal fiscal year ("FFY"), the FHWA apportions the authorized funding among the states according to formulas that are established in authorizing statutes.
+The current multi-year authorization, the FAST Act, became law on December 4, 2015 and continues until September 30, 2020.
+See Reauthorization History-The FAST Act below.
+The previous multi-year authorization, MAP-21 (defined below), originally became effective on October 1, 2012 and provided funding through September 30, 2014.
+After the expiration of MAP-21 but before enactment of the FAST Act, Congress used a series of five short-term authorizations to fund the Federal-Aid Highway Program.
+See Reauthorization History-MAP-21 below. - Apportionment: For each federal fiscal year ("FFY"), the FHWA apportions the authorized funding among the states according to formulas that are established in authorizing statutes.
 The distribution of federal funds that do not have a statutory formula is called "allocation" rather than "apportionment." - Obligation Authority ("OA"): "Obligation" is the commitment of the federal government to pay, through reimbursements to a state, its share of the eligible expenditures on an approved project.
-The amount of such federal revenues that a state can obligate in a given FFY is called its "Obligation Authority."

-- Advance Construction ("A/C"): The A/C procedure allows states to commence eligible projects without first having to obligate the federal government's share of expenditures.
+The amount of such federal revenues that a state can obligate in a given FFY is called its "Obligation Authority." - Advance Construction ("A/C"): The A/C procedure allows states to commence eligible projects without first having to obligate the federal government's share of expenditures.
 Thus, states may begin a project before amassing all of the OA needed to cover the federal government's share. - Partial Conversion of A/C: Under partial conversion of A/C, in a given year a state may convert A/C to OA and thus be eligible for reimbursement for a portion of the federal share of an A/C project in that or in a subsequent FFY.
 This removes any requirement for the state to wait for reimbursements until the full amount of OA needed for the entire project is available.